alan-turing-institute/trustworthy-assurance/docs/dmh-report/appendix-1.md

 ## Engagements: Structure and Methodology

+!!! note "Note"

     The following applies to all of our engagements:

       - An internal and independent ethics review process was followed to evaluate the design of our engagements.
       - Participants were sent an informed consent statement and briefing document prior to their participation.
 These documents provided information about the purpose and nature of the project, how their data and involvement would support the project, and also specified that all data would be a) securely stored in an anonymised format, and b) deleted following completion of the project.
       - The same four case studies (see above) were presented to the participants for use in the workshop activities.
       - No information about the SAFE-D principles were presented to any of the groups prior to any activities where it was important to have feedback that was not primed.
 However, for some groups where knowledge of ethics or practical decision-making could not be assumed, a general introduction was provided to support their participation (e.g. users).

 The following sections provide details of these workshop groups: